Vale of York Hoard: Discovery

 On 6 January 2007, David Whelan, a semi-retired businessman from Leeds, and his son Andrew, a surveyor, discovered the Harrogate hoard using metal detectors.
-The Whelans told BBC News they have been metal detecting as a hobby for about five years.
+The Whelans told BBC News they had been metal detecting as a hobby for about five years.

 They found the hoard in an empty field that had not yet been ploughed for spring sowing.
 Later the field was searched but no evidence of a settlement or structure was found.
 About 30 cm underneath the soil, after parts of a lead chest that had been discovered were excavated, a silver bowl fell from the side of the dig.
 When it was examined on the ground, coins and scraps of silver were visible.
 The Whelans reported the find to Amy Cooper, Finds Liaison Officer of the Portable Antiquities Scheme: this was one of the first finds reported to Cooper.
 The pair were commended for displaying "exemplary behaviour in not unpacking all the objects from the bowl, but keeping the find intact."
 The Whelans also made note of the exact location of the find before filling in the hole.
 This proved to be a valuable step as rains washed away evidence of the find when archaeologists returned only four days later.
 The hoard was transferred to the British Museum, where conservators excavated each find to preserve the objects and "contextual information."
 The discovery was announced on 19 July 2007.
 The British Museum press release stated, "The size and quality of the hoard is remarkable, making it the most important find of its type in Britain for over 150 years," and also said, "The find is of global importance, as well as having huge significance for the history of North Yorkshire".